TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Necessary Steps
 ===============

-The three necessary steps are:
+These four necessary steps are:

 .. rst-class:: bignums-xxl